nasjones/my_games/README.md

 ## External APIs

-- Created using the [Giant Bomb api](https://www.giantbomb.com/api/) to retrieve the video game information and the [Taste Dive api](https://tastedive.com/read/api) to find the similar games.
+- Created using the [Giant Bomb api](https://www.giantbomb.com/api/) to retrieve the video game information and the [IGDB api](https://m.igdb.com/api) to find the similar games.

 ## API Structure